ITByteOrg/devops-guide/onboarding/start-here.md

 ---
 ## Documenting the Process

-Rather than listing every step in extreme detail, this guide focuses on documenting the **workflow** from start to finish.
-Each repository setup method follows this approach.
-Having written that, I immediately broke my own rule and started documenting each step in the next section.
-That's because it is the documentation style I'm used to.
-I'll change those to overviews as the process evolves.
+Rather than listing every step in extreme detail, this guide documents the workflow lifecycle from setup to execution.
+The emphasis is on how repos are structured, interconnected and automated and not the granular shell commands behind them.

 📌 If you require specific instructions on a particular GitHub action, searching online will provide the **most up-to-date information**, ensuring you have access to the latest best practices and tools.